marcteale/home-assistant.io/source/_integrations/nest.markdown

      ![Screenshot of OAuth confirmation](/images/integrations/nest/cloud_pubsub_create_topic.png)

-4. Select **Create** to create the topic.
+4. Select **Create**.

 5. You now have the **Topic Name** needed by the Device Access Console and Home Assistant.
 The full **Topic Name** will contain your Cloud Project ID and the **Topic ID**, e.g.`projects/<cloud console id>/topics/home-assistant-nest`.

 6. Next, you need to give the Device Access Console permission to publish to your Topic.
-From the Pub/Sub Topic page select **Add Principal**.
+From the Pub/Sub Topic page, select **Add Principal**.

      ![Screenshot of OAuth confirmation](/images/integrations/nest/cloud_pubsub_add_principal.png)